fxsitecompat/www.fxsitecompat.dev/content/en-US/docs/2015/non-https-sites-containing-login-form-will-be-marked-insecure.md

 ---
 Firefox now shows a [broken padlock icon](https://bug1179961.bmoattachments.org/attachment.cgi?id=8662392) on the location bar when the current page has `<input type="password">` and the connection is not secure.
 Not only the page the password will be sent but also the page the login form presents must use the HTTPS protocol to [protect user credentials from remote attackers](https://developer.mozilla.org/en-US/docs/Web/Security/Insecure_passwords).

 No budget for a TLS certificate?
 Don't worry.
-From November 2015, [Let's Encrypt](https://letsencrypt.org/), a new certificate authority run by Mozilla and others, will give you a trusted certificate for free.
+From November 2015, [Let's Encrypt](https://letsencrypt.org/), a new certificate authority run by Mozilla and others, gives you a trusted certificate for free.

 **Update**: This functionality has been disabled on Developer Edition due to a couple of blocker bugs, but will be [enabled soon](https://bugzilla.mozilla.org/show_bug.cgi?id=1221206).